Orden14/RaidPlanner/readme.md

 ## About
 RaidPlanner is a tool for planning Guild Wars 2 instanced content.
-I have no plan to make an english translation of the app for now.
+I have no plan to make an english translation for the app as of now.
-/!\ Application is still in early-stage development /!\

 ## Project startup
 This is a Symfony project running on Symfony 7.
 To run the project easily, you need the following tools :